 Nowadays conveyancing panel lawyers for banks undertake the vast majority of communications via Royal Mail, e-mail or over the phone.
 This means that they can undertake the legal work for your home move no matter where you live in England or Wales.
 That being said you should see if you can still book an appointment to visit conveyancing lawyer if you prefer.

 It has been 4 months following my purchase conveyancing in Southville took place.
 I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £170,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-How does conveyancing in Southville differ for newly converted properties?
+How does conveyancing in Southville differ for new build properties?

-Most buyers of new build premises in Southville contact us having been asked by the developer to exchange contracts and commit to the purchase even before the residence is finished.
-This is because developers in Southville tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Southville come to us having been asked by the seller to sign contracts and commit to the purchase even before the house is finished.
+This is because builders in Southville usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Southville or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Southville or who has acted in the same development.